barbarum/carma-tishadow-bundle-update/README.md

 ======================

 As the project name described, it provides <a href='https://github.com/miniman42/TiShadow' target='_blank'>TiShadow</a> the ability to do dynamic bundle update, but asynchronized.
-This project is a titanium native module, and is installed as an external module into tishadow or your own titanium app.
+This project is a titanium android native module, and can be installed as an external module into tishadow or your own titanium app or a common titanium sdk native module.

 Why redo bundle update?